Super Cobra

 The game was a commercial success, selling 12,337 arcade cabinets in the United States within four months, becoming Stern's third best-selling arcade game.
 Super Cobra was widely ported by Parker Brothers, and there are Adventure Vision and standalone versions from Entex.

 Gameplay

-The player controls a helicopter through tight caverns, and the slightest misstep will result in the loss of a life.
-However, unlike Scramble, the game can be continued where the player left off by adding more credits and pressing FIRE (but he/she loses all points upon continuing).
+The player controls a helicopter through tight caverns, and the slightest misstep will result in the loss of a life, but unlike Scramble, the game can be continued where the player left off by adding more credits and pressing FIRE (but the player loses all points upon continuing).

 The joystick accelerates, decelerates, moves up, and moves down.
 The helicopter uses a laser and bomb to destroy defenders, tanks, and UFOs while infiltrating 10 Super Cobra defense systems.

 The ship has a limited fuel supply, which is depleted over time.
 More fuel can be acquired by destroying fuel tanks in the game.

 The game is divided into ten sections, plus a finale, each with a different style of terrain and different obstacles.
 Players navigate through ten levels and a base, where they must safely make it through the level and remove the booty.
 The levels are described as follows: